JRCSTU/CO2MPAS-TA/doc/faq.rst

 - `General`_

-  - `Is the use of CO2MPAS correlation tool mandatory for all light-duty vehicles?`_
   - `Where can the user download the latest version of the CO2MPAS?`_
   - `Is CO2MPAS free and will it be in the future?`_
   - `What is CO2MPAS physical background and which formulas are applied?`_